-The last few days have really made me think about this idea of “good people making bad decisions.”
+The last twelve months have really made me think about this idea of “good people making bad decisions.”
 When we are directly impacted by those decisions, we become quite vocal, and often quick to demonise.
 Whether it is those clearing shelves of toilet rolls, or asserting that having to wear a mask in public is an infringement of civil liberty.
 As for the conspiracies ......

 If we are honest with ourselves the answer is probably “quite a lot".
 We are talking about judgement here.
 The problem is that it is not a level playing field.
 We judge others by their behaviours, but we judge ourselves by our intentions.
 Or more simply others by “what”, self by “why".

-These frames of measure produce very different results.
+These fundamentally different frames produce very different outcomes.